justinchoi001/liferay-learn-0/commerce/user-guide/catalog/creating-and-managing-products/customizing-your-products/README.md

-# Customizing Your Product with Product Options
+# Customizing Your Products with Product Options

 Option Templates and Product Options provide an easy and flexible way to offer products that have a variety of options such as size, quantity, and color.